mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel-tcp.md

 # Introduction

 The recently proposed QUIC tunnel protocol {{I-D.piraux-quic-tunnel}}
-supports the exchange of IP packets or Ethernet frames over a QUIC connection.
+supports the exchange of IP packets and Ethernet frames over a QUIC connection.
-Its first operating mode, the datagram mode, transports plain packets inside QUIC frames.
+Its two operating modes transports plain packets inside QUIC frames.
 Its main advantage is that it supports any network-layer protocol.
 However, this advantage comes with a large per-packet overhead since each packet contains both a network and a transport header.
 All these headers